RaspAP/raspap-docs/docs/faq.md

 SERVER -> DHCPACK
 ```

-If your device (the client) broadcasts DHCPDISCOVER, but there is no DHCPOFFER response from your router, you have a misconfiguration or other issue with your network.
+If your device (the client) broadcasts `DHCPDISCOVER`, but there is no `DHCPOFFER` response from your router, you have a misconfiguration or other issue with your network.
 Troubleshooting client connectivity in bridged AP mode is not supported.
 No hard feelings.

 ## <a name="pizero-w"></a>Managed mode AP doesn't work on the Pi Zero W.
 See [this walkthrough](/ap-sta/) where the installation is described in detail.